mmajcica/DeploySsrs/README.md

 ## Example of the configuration file

 Considering that there is no official way to specify the path where a report should be deployed, a custom configuration file is provided to the task to indicate the right location.
-Aside of the path itself, you can specify the permissions for both folders that we previously indicated as for the reports and datasets themselves.
+Aside of the path itself, you can specify the permissions for both folders that we previously indicated as for the report and datasets themselves.

 Folders and the inside objects are listed in the configuration file as hierarchical tree structure.